skiptools/skip/README.md

     - Clean and rebuild.

     You can read more about this Xcode error on the [Swift.org forums](https://forums.swift.org/t/internal-inconsistency-error-didstarttask/61194).
-- Skip may highlight the wrong line number for build errors.
-When Skip reports the wrong line number, it is typically only one line off.
+- Skip may highlight the wrong line in build errors.
+When Skip surfaces the wrong line number, it is typically only one line off.